How to tell a therapist it's not working

-If after 2-3 therapy sessions, you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
-Telling your therapist it’s not going to work can feel like breaking up with someone, but unlike the dating world, a therapist is a professional and won’t take it personally.
+While speaking directly with your therapist about what isn’t working can always be a great first step, if after three to four sessions you don’t feel a connection with your therapist and haven’t seen any progress, it may be time to move on.
+Telling your therapist it’s not going to work can feel like breaking up with someone – but unlike with the dating world, a therapist is a professional who won’t take it personally.

 The best way tell a therapist it isn’t working is to be open and honest.
 At the end of the session, when they ask if you want to schedule another appointment, say: “I really appreciate the time you’ve spent with me, but I don’t think it’s a good fit and am going to try to find a different therapist.”

-If a direct approach isn’t your style, you can always follow up by email or phone after the session.
-This gives you more time to reflect on how you’re feeling about your therapy experience, try a session with another therapist, and make a more thoughtful decision about what you did and didn’t like.
+If a directly confrontational approach isn’t your style, you can always follow up by email or phone after the session.
+This gives you more time to reflect on how you’re feeling about your therapy experience.
+You could even try a session with another therapist, and make a more thoughtful decision about what you did and didn’t like.

-That said, if you do schedule an appointment with a therapist and later decide it isn’t a good fit, beware of cancellation fees.
-Most therapists have a 24-48 cancellation policy, and if you don’t give advance notice, you’ll be responsible for the full cost of the session (insurance companies don’t cover appointments that didn’t happen).
+That being said, if you do schedule an appointment with the therapist and later decide to switch, be mindful of cancellation fees!
+Most therapists have a 24-48 hour cancellation policy – and if you don’t give advance notice, you’ll be responsible for the full cost of the session.
+(Insurance companies don’t cover appointments that didn’t happen.)

-Therapists understand that you get the most out of therapy when you are actively engaged and motivated.
+You get the most out of therapy when you are actively engaged and motivated – and therapists know that.
 If that’s not where you are for any reason, just let them know, and you can pick up where you left off in the future.